rust-minidump/rust-minidump/minidump-stackwalk/README.md

 ### `--verbose <verbose>`
 Set the logging level.

-The unwinder has been heavily instrumented with `trace` logging, so if you want to debug why an unwind happened the way it did, --verbose=trace is very useful (all unwinder logging will be prefixed with `unwind:`).
+The unwinder has been heavily instrumented with `trace` logging, so if you want to debug why an unwind happened the way it did, --verbose=trace is very useful (all unwinder logging will be prefixed with `unwind:`).[default: error]

-\[default: error]  [possible values: off, error, warn, info, debug, trace]
+\[possible values: off, error, warn, info, debug, trace]

+### `--pretty`
+Pretty-print --json output.

+### `--brief`
+Provide a briefer --human report.

+Only provides the top-level summary and a backtrace of the crashing thread.

 ### `--evil-json <evil-json>`
 **[UNSTABLE]** An input JSON file with the extra information.

 This is a gross hack for some legacy side-channel information that mozilla uses.
 It will hopefully be phased out and deprecated in favour of just using custom streams in the minidump itself.

+### `--recover-function-args`
+**[UNSTABLE]** Heuristically recover function arguments

+This is an experimental feature, which currently only shows up in --human output.

-### `--symbols-url <symbols-url>...`
+### `--symbols-url <symbols-url>`
 base URL from which URLs to symbol files can be constructed.

 If multiple symbols-url values are provided, they will each be tried in order until one resolves.

 The server the base URL points to is expected to conform to the Tecken symbol server protocol.
 For more details, see the Tecken docs:

 https://tecken.readthedocs.io/en/latest/